biowpn/itertools/README.md

 // 2 4
 ```

-Terminates when either iterable ends.
+Terminates when either iterable is exhausted.

 ### `count`